devjaiye/clipOval-flutter/README.md

 In this repository I will be creating useful examples in Flutter to help improve your app performances :100:

-If this is helpful feel free to fork and star the repo :smiley: :hug:
+If this is helpful feel free to fork and :star: the repo :smiley:

-Demo(s) shown below :down:
+Demo(s) shown below :small_red_triangle_down:

 ## Clip Oval Demo